ReactiveX/rxjs/README.md

 Observable::of(1,2,3)::map(x => x + '!!!'); // etc
 ```

+Alternatively, you can use the built-in `pipe` method on Observables.
+See [lettable operators](https://github.com/ReactiveX/rxjs/blob/master/doc/lettable-operators.md) for more information.

 ### CommonJS via npm

 To install this library for CommonJS (CJS) usage, use the following command: